 A social order is an imagined order.
 Humans imagine that people have rights and are part of social classes.
-And so there has been a wide variety of social orders throughout history.
-To see this, you can compare the Code of Hammurabi, a Babylonian law from 1750 BC, with the United States Declaration of Independence from 1776 AD.
+There has been a wide variety of social orders throughout history.1 For instance, you can compare the Code of Hammurabi, a Babylonian law from 1750 BC, with the United States Declaration of Independence from 1776 AD.

 The Code of Hammurabi declares that the Babylonian social order is based on universal and eternal principles of justice dictated by the gods.
 It divides people into three classes, nobility, ordinary people and slaves.
 The code then sets out all kinds of laws and punishments for transgressions.
 The United States Declaration of Independence begins with the following sentence: